CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/getting-started.md

 - **Introduction to LLMs and Azure AI Services** - Overview of Large Language Models (LLMs) and how to leverage Azure AI Services.

-- **Azure Machine Learning Model Training** - Training machine learning models using Azure Machine Learning, including data preparation and model evaluation.
+- **Azure Machine Learning Model Training** - Train machine learning models using Azure Machine Learning, including data preparation and model evaluation.

-- **Document Processing and Summarization with Azure Document Intelligence and AI Service for Language** - Using Azure Document Intelligence for document processing and summarization tasks.
+- **Document Processing and Summarization with Azure Document Intelligence and AI Service for Language** - Use Azure Document Intelligence for document processing and summarization tasks.

-- **Conversational AI with Bot Service using Power Virtual Agents** - Building conversational AI solutions with Power Virtual Agents and integrating them with other services.
+- **Conversational AI with Bot Service using Power Virtual Agents** - Build conversational AI solutions with Power Virtual Agents and integrate them with other services.

 - **Getting Started with Building a Chat Application** - Basics of building a chat application, including setup and initial development.

-- **Understand function calling in OpenAI GPT** - Understanding and implementing function calling capabilities in OpenAI GPT models.
+- **Understand function calling in OpenAI GPT** - Understand and implement function calling capabilities in OpenAI GPT models.

-- **Deploy and Run the HR/Payroll Copilot Application** - Deploying and running an HR/Payroll Copilot application using Azure services.
+- **Deploy and Run the HR/Payroll Copilot Application** - Deploy and run an HR/Payroll Copilot application using Azure services.

-- **Understand HR Copilot Demo Application** - Exploring the HR Copilot demo application, its features, and functionalities.
+- **Understand HR Copilot Demo Application** - Explore the HR Copilot demo application, its features, and its functionalities.

 - **Ensuring Responsible AI with Content Safety Studio** - Ensuring responsible AI practices using Content Safety Studio to monitor and manage AI content.

-- **Explore Microsoft Defender for Cloud** - Exploring Microsoft Defender for Cloud for securing cloud environments.
+- **Explore Microsoft Defender for Cloud** - Explore Microsoft Defender for Cloud for secure cloud environments.

-- **Run Miyagi App Locally** - Setting up and running the Miyagi application locally for development and testing.
+- **Run Miyagi App Locally** - Set up and run the Miyagi application locally for development and testing.

-## Pre-requisites
+## Prerequisites

 - Familiarity with Azure OpenAI Service.
 - Familiarity with Azure Portal.
 - Basic understanding of large language models and their applications.

 ## Architecture
 The architecture for this lab series involves several key Azure services working together to provide a comprehensive AI and machine learning environment.
 The core components include Azure OpenAI Service for leveraging advanced language models, Azure Machine Learning for training and deploying machine learning models, and Azure Cognitive Services for adding capabilities like vision, speech, and language understanding.
-Additionally, Power Virtual Agents is used for building conversational AI, while Microsoft Defender for Cloud ensures security and compliance.
+Additionally, Power Virtual Agents is used to build conversational AI, while Microsoft Defender for Cloud ensures security and compliance.
 The architecture also integrates Azure Storage for data management and Azure Functions for serverless computing, creating a robust and scalable AI solution.

 ## Architecture Diagram: